jakobabesser/jakobabesser.github.io/index.md

 As a central part of my habilitation, I'm active in university teaching:

-  - **Computational Analysis of Sound and Music** - Full semester lecture (English) at TU Ilmenau to be first held in the summer semester 2024, which will cover fundamentals in audio signal processing and machine/deep learning, application scenarios in music information retrieval and environmental sound analysis, as well as a practical research project (contact me if you're interest in participating!)
+  - **Computational Analysis of Sound and Music** - Full semester lecture (English) at TU Ilmenau in the summer semester 2024, which is covering fundamentals in audio signal processing and machine/deep learning, application scenarios in music information retrieval and environmental sound analysis, as well as a practical research project.
+Check out the [Lecture Page](https://machinelistening.github.io/casm/) to follow along and access the lecture slides and Jupyter notebooks.

   - **Machine Listening for Music and Sound Analysis** - 6-part lecture (English) on audio signal processing & deep learning applied for music information retrieval (MIR) and environmental sound analysis (ESA).
 The lecture took place for the fifth time in the winter semester 2023/2024 at the TU Ilmenau.
 The lecture & seminar material can be found on the [Lecture Page](https://machinelistening.github.io/).